Greenstand/treetracker-admin-client/README.md

 ## How to work on new brach for new feature

-1. Create a new feature, for example:
+1. Create a new branch, for example:
 ```
 git remote add greenstand git@github.com:Greenstand/treetracker-admin-client.git
 git checkout greenstand/master
 git checkout -b feature1
+git push greenstand feature1
 ```

-1. Modify `.releaserc.json` by adding new branch and channel into the `branches` array:
+2. Modify `.releaserc.json` by adding new branch and channel into the `branches` array:
 ```
     {
       "name": "feature1",